panissidi/Training/README.md

 # About this repository

 This repository contains samples of work from my extracurricular training.
-For example, I taught myself the basics of DITA, Python, and REST APIs, so I wanted to display that knowledge here.
+For example, I taught myself the basics of CSS, DITA, Python, REST APIs, and XML, so I wanted to display that knowledge here.